-Cancer remains a devastating health crisis nearly forty years after the declaration of war on the disease.
+Cancer remains a devastating health crisis forty years after the declaration of war on the disease.
 People with cancer are living longer, thanks to improved treatment and earlier detection, but the incidence of many types of cancer continues to rise – cancers with strong links to environmental and occupational exposures.

 Lowell Center faculty and staff conduct and track research on the role of environmental and occupational exposures in the cancer epidemic, and develop tools and strategies for reducing the use of toxic chemicals that contribute to the disease.